oh-jinsu/typesafe-dynamo/README.md

 ```ts
 const table = typesafe<UserSchema, PK, SK, GSI>(...)
 ```
 `GSI` should extend `GSIList<Schema>`.
 The keys of the `GSI` type parameter should be each name of your GSI table.
-And its value should be an array that has a `PK` element and a `SK` element of your GSI table.
+And its value should be an array that has a `PK` element and an `SK` element of your GSI table.

 ### OperationProps
 ```ts